magarenzo/METAR-Bot/README.md

 # weather-report-automation
-Download, parse, and write XML data to a spreadsheet
+Download, parse and write XML data to a spreadsheet

 Python script that downloads and parses data in XML format.
 Data can then be written to a spreadsheet.